 - What about the pipeline haul way?
 The Dalton Highway is a mostly an unpaved road from Fairbanks for Deadhorse.

 Things You Can Do Online with Your Friends

-- When you love triva, play it via google hangout or skype.
-Before you can for that cyber triva learn some fun facts that you can use.
+- When you love trivia, play it via google hangout or skype.
+Before you can for that cyber trivia learn some fun facts that you can use.
 What about some Alaska extremes?
 In the largest state big is hip.

 - When you are in a book discussion group, have your discussions on google hangout.

 - Don’t like eating alone?
 Organize an online dinner party where you and your friends eat at home, and you see each other via zoom.
 Or discuss while you eat via skype.